 There is a lack of segregation of duties among the School's personnel.
-The Chief Financial Officer has unlimited access to the general ledger, cash receipts, cash disbursements, and blank check stock.
-In addition, the Chief Financial Officer is able to sign checks.
+The Chief Financial Officer has access to the general ledger, cash receipts, cash disbursements, and blank check stock and has the authority to sign checks.
+In addition, the Chief Financial Officer prepares and posts journal entries to the accounting records without the review or approval by someone other than the preparer when recorded.